 To animate Google Slides, select an object from the slide you wish to animate and go to Insert -> Animate to select an animation to apply to the selected object.

 The Animations panel provides various options to animate objects.
-You can select an animation type its trigger, and even apply multiple animations via the Add animation option.
+To animate your Google Slides presentation, you can select an animation type its trigger, and even apply multiple animations via the Add animation option.

 Select Animation to Apply to an Object